North Carolina Muscadine Grape Association

 New Research on Muscadine Health Benefits

 The muscadine grape is a nutritional powerhouse.
-Like most richly colored fruits and vegetable, and especially berries, the muscadine is a rich source of polyphenols.
-The skins are particularly rich in the polyphenolic compound resveratrol, which has been studied for its antioxidant benefits in numerous diseases, including cancer and heart disease.
+Like many intensely colored fruits, vegetables, and berries, the muscadine grape is a rich source of polyphenols.
+The skins and seeds of muscadine grapes are particularly rich in the polyphenolic compound resveratrol, which has been studied for its anti-oxidant benefits in numerous diseases, including cancer and heart disease.
+However, many of the health benefits of the muscadine have been linked to other polyphenolics, including ellagic acid.